Guyana, French Guiana and Suriname: the forgotten frontiers of northern Brazil – News

-The gigantic territorial area of Brazil, which places it as the fifth largest country in the world, also provides a huge border region with most continental countries in South America, with the exception of Chile and Ecuador.
+The gigantic land area of Brazil, the fifth largest country in the world, also provides a huge border region with most continental countries in South America, with the exception of Chile and Ecuador.

 Argentina, Paraguay and Uruguay participate in Mercosur together with Brazil.
-Bolivia also has an important economic relationship for the national economy, thanks to the export of gas.
-Colombia and Peru are two of Brazil’s favorite destinations on the continent, while Brazil has become a refuge for Venezuelans during the country’s economic crisis.
+Bolivia also has an important relationship with the national economy thanks to the export of gas.
+Colombia and Peru are two of the favorite destinations for Brazilians on the continent, while Brazil has become a refuge for Venezuelans during the country’s economic crisis.

 But what about Guyana, French Guiana and Suriname?
 Why do these two countries and the overseas territory of France have little or no connection with Brazil and the Brazilian people?